Analysis and Detectability of Offline Data Poisoning Attacks on Linear Dynamical Systems: Attacks and Detection Strategies

 \subsection{The set of compatible models under data poisoning}

-Most data-driven control methods under the hood make assumption that there exist a linear system $(A,B)$ that is consistent with the data.
-Ignoring the noise term $w_t$ in \cref{eq:system}, that is equivalent to assuming that there exist $(A,B)\in \mathbb{R}^{n\times (n+m)}$ such that $X_+=AX_-+BU_-$.
-In presence of a noise signal $w_t$, we observe the fundamental relationship
+Most data-driven control methods assume that there exists a linear system $(A,B)$ that is consistent with the data.
+Ignoring the noise term $w_t$ in \cref{eq:system}, consistency amounts to finding all $(A,B)\in \mathbb{R}^{n\times (n+m)}$ that satisfy the equation $X_+=AX_-+BU_-$ (\emph{i.e.}, all the pairs consistent with the dataset).
+In presence of a noise signal $w_t$, consistency is derived from the following relationship